-SHL reading comprehension tests measure a person's ability to read and to comprehend written materials in English and in other languages.
+SHL-style reading comprehension tests measure a person's ability to read and comprehend written materials in English and in other languages.
 Reading comprehension tests are given at many different industries and job levels.
 This test is very important in almost any industry, especially in those which require employees to read, understand, follow instructions or use written material for the completion of a particular job.
-Although this is probably one of the easiest among SHL tests, the strict time frames turn it into a quite challenging test.
+Although the questions in this test are rather easy and straightforward in comparison to other SHL-style tests, the strict time frames turn it into a quite challenging test.

 As opposed to Britain, where did France use African soldiers?